BetterTyped/hyper-fetch/packages/adapter-firebase/README.md

 ## About

-**`Firebase Hyper Fetch`** is adapter for Hyper Fetch.
+**`Hyper Fetch Firebase `** is adapter for Hyper Fetch.
 Take advantage of the powerful features and simplicity of the first class Firebase adapter for **browser and server**.
 With full type-safety we bring requesting to another level.

 ## Key Features